rofeitosa13/bacula-ce/README.md

 **Requirements**

-You need a x86-64 based Linux host system with installed docker engine and docker-compose.
+You need a x86-64 based Linux host system with installed docker engine and docker compose.

 **Upgrades**